Nmclendon/PopulationByZipCode/README.md

 In the command prompt:
 **pscp C:\path\to\your\file.csv yourUsername@yourPisIPv4Address:/path/to/destination**

-**(Be sure to replace YourUsername@YourPisIPv4Address with the proper username and ip address for your device, and \path\to\your\file.csv and /path/to/destination with the proper file paths on your respective machines.)**
+**(Be sure to replace YourUsername@YourPisIPv4Address with the proper username and ip address for your device, and \path\to\your\file.csv and /path/to/destination with the proper file paths on your respective achines.)**

 2. **Importing Data into MariaDB Database**
 - There are a few ways to accomplish this task.
-I will be using a python script named zipcodes.py that reads zip code information from a CSV file (CNE350_zip_code_database.csv) into a Pandas DataFrame called tables and writes data from tables to a table named zipcodes in my population_by_zip database.
+I will be using a python script named zipcodes.py that reads zip code information from a CSV file into a Pandas DataFrame called tables and writes data from tables to a table named zipcodes in my population_by_zip database.

-First you will need to modify lines 13 and 18 in zipcodes.py to match the name of your database and the path on your device to your .csv file run **zipcodes.py** you should see some output once it's completed.
+First you will need to modify lines 13 and 18 in zipcodes.py to match the name of your database and the path on your Pi to the .csv file, then run **zipcodes.py** and you should see some output once it's completed.

 Something along the lines of: